Social rights for vulnerable groups

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Countries: Albania, Bosnia and Herzegovina, Kosovo, FYR Macedonia, Serbia
+Countries: Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Serbia

 Lead executing agency: Ministries of labour and social affairs and ministries of local self-government in the participating countries

 Accession to the EU is a declared political goal of the five countries of the Western Balkans: Albania, Bosnia and Herzegovina, Kosovo, North Macedonia and Serbia.
 Furthermore, with the exception of Kosovo, they have ratified the European Social Charter and have assumed the obligation to guarantee comprehensive social rights.

 There are still deficiencies in these countries’ transposition of the Community Acquis (the body of rights and obligations common to EU Member States).
 This is particularly evident in terms of social policy and the guarantees for social rights, including the right to non-discrimination.
 Those suffering the consequences are primarily the members of vulnerable groups, including ethnic minorities (above all the Roma), internally displaced people, people with disabilities, migrants, refugees, women and girls.

 Members of these disadvantaged groups often do not have sufficient knowledge about social rights, access to social services, education, healthcare or housing.
 They often live in appalling conditions.
 Many members of the Roma population in the Western Balkans live below the national poverty threshold and are unable to secure their own livelihoods, depending instead on assistance from their families or from the state.
 However, the institutions legally responsible for this are not yet in a position to provide these people with adequate support.
 Even today, key actors at local and national levels are not able to create adequate conditions for ensuring equal access to social rights and social services for all vulnerable groups.